How to use Excel as a Drawing Tool

 How to bring an object forward or backward

-Some objects sit on top of other objects.
-For instance, a shape might be on top of a line, or a line might be on top of a shape.
+Some objects appear in front of other objects.
+For instance, a shape might be in front of a line, or a line might be in front of a shape.

-To bring an object forward or backward, select one or more AutoShapes, then right-click the edge of one of the selected AutoShapes, then select Order, and choose Bring to Front or Send to Back.
+To bring an object forward or backward, select one or more AutoShapes, then right-click the edge of one of the selected AutoShapes, then select Order, and choose Bring to Front / Bring Forward) or Send to Back / Send Backward).

 Bookmark = group